Human rights violations by the CIA: Training in torture

 On 24 January 1997, two CIA manuals were declassified in response to a Freedom of Information Act (FOIA) request filed by the Baltimore Sun in 1994.
 The first manual, "KUBARK Counterintelligence Interrogation", dated July 1963, is the source of much of the material in the second manual.
 The second manual, "Human Resource Exploitation Training Manual - 1983", was used in at least seven U.S. training courses conducted in Latin American countries, including Honduras, between 1982 and 1987.
 Both manuals deal exclusively with interrogation and have an entire chapter devoted to "coercive techniques."
 These manuals recommend arresting suspects early in the morning by surprise, blindfolding them, and stripping them naked.
 Interrogation rooms should be windowless, soundproof, dark and without toilets.
 Suspects should be held incommunicado and should be deprived of any kind of normal routine in eating and sleeping.
 The manuals describe coercive techniques to be used "to induce psychological regression in the subject by bringing a superior outside force to bear on his will to resist."

 While the US manuals contained coercive measures, they did not rise to the level of what is generally defined as torture.
-Torture, however, has been culturally a part of authoritarian South American governments, especially in 1973–1983 (Dirty War).
+Torture was however, still practiced by multiple US supported authoritarian South American governments, especially during 1973–1983, a period known in Argentina as the Dirty War.

 In 2007, the chief Argentinian interrogator, Ernesto Guillermo Barreiro, was arrested in the United States.
 It is not clear whether he will be deported, held, or extradited.
 The other two arrested were Peruvians, Telmo Ricardo Hurtado and Juan Manuel Rivera Rondon, accused of having participated in the massacre of 69 peasants in an Andean village in 1985, when President Alan García was trying to suppress the Maoist Shining Path guerrilla movement.
 Garcia was the president of Peru again from 2006 to 2011.

 CIA involvement ranged from no knowledge, to knowledge but no participation, to knowledge with the suggestion that less brutal techniques were appropriate, to participation or observation.